vijju3335/Mobile-Catlog/README.md

 ## Output
   see Output from images in [Output file](https://github.com/vijju3335/Mobile-Catlog/blob/master/Output)

-  - For better output use model pictures of size more than 700X700.
+  - For better output use pictures of size more than 700X400.

 ## References